Quickback Docs

 // Avoid - sending entire record with large content

-await realtime.update('materials', fullRecord, oldRecord, ctx.activeOrgId!);
+await realtime.update('applications', fullRecord, oldRecord, ctx.activeOrgId!);

 Use Broadcasts for Complex Events